 9. Proofread your application (several times)

-Finished writing your resume?
-Don’t just fire it off straight away.
+Finished making your resume?
+Don’t just send it off straight away.

 Spend some time reading through it at least a couple of times.
 You’d be surprised how easy it is to make a typo and how hard it is to spot them in your own writing.

-You should also give your resume to a friend or relative to read through so that they can help you cut down on common resume writing mistakes.
+You should also give your resume to a friend or relative to read through so they can help you notice any additional mistakes on your resume.

 Software tools you can use to check your resume for grammar or spelling mistakes include: